AVS Device SDK 1.20 Smart Home Endpoints

 Device makers wishing to add Smart Home functions to their AVS device can now do so without requiring the implementation of a separate Alexa skill or custom cloud interface.
 For example, you can control and customize Smart Home devices with unique device names.
-By enabling Smart Home functionality for AVS devices, device developers can add custom voice control of a device's hardware functionality and support connected endpoints.
+By enabling Smart Home functionality for AVS devices, device developers can add custom voice control to hardware of a device and support connected endpoints.
 The initial release makes the following Smart Home capabilities available to AVS devices and their connected endpoints.

 You can read more about configuring endpoints with AVS on the following pages:

-ToggleController: Toggle a preset setting on the endpoint.
-Use Multiple instances of the toggle controller to control different toggle settings on the endpoint.
+- ToggleController: Toggle endpoint properties on and off.
+Use multiple instances of the toggle controller to control different toggles on the endpoint.

-RangeController: Change the range of a preset setting.
-Use Multiple instances of the range controller to control different range settings on the endpoint.
+- RangeController: Changes the value of a property within a range.
+Use multiple instances of the range controller to control different values on the endpoint.

-ModeController: Change preset modes on an endpoint.
-Use Multiple instances of the mode controller to control different mode settings on the endpoint.
+- ModeController: Activates a particular endpoint mode.
+Use multiple instances of the mode controller to control different modes on the endpoint.

 How to enable endpoints